 Unlike the SAT, the ACT has a Science Reasoning section; most of the questions in that section do not require actual science knowledge but, rather, the skill to quickly location information in charts, graphs and descriptions of experiments and theories -- this skill is also useful for some types of Math and Reading questions on the SAT.
-The SAT, unlike the ACT, includes some questions that are not multiple-choice; also, though most problems on the SAT allow calculator usage, one smaller Math section does not.
-The focus of the essays is also markedly different -- the SAT essay is a rhetorical analysis while the ACT essay is an argumentative essay.
+The SAT, unlike the ACT, includes some math questions that are not multiple-choice but rather free-response; also, though most problems on the SAT allow calculator usage, one smaller Math section does not.
 The ACT allows less time per question than does the SAT; however, the SAT provides a math facts-and-equations box while the ACT does not.
 The SAT no longer has an the Essay section, while the ACT currently still includes an optional essay section at the end of the test.
 The reality, however, is that two exams have far more in common, which is why Higher Standards simultaneously prepares for both tests.
 For example, both exams have four short-answer sections, math concepts on both exams range from General Math through Trigonometry, and both exams have similar grammar correction and reading comprehension sections.
 Most of the facts and strategies that are applicable for one test are also applicable for the other.
-Depending upon their strengths and weaknesses, some students may do slightly better on one test than on the other, but neither test is inherently more difficult.
+Depending upon their strengths and weaknesses, some students may do slightly better on one test than on the other, but neither exam is inherently more difficult.
 We strongly encourage students to take both exams at the end of the course, as students are often surprised by which test emerges as their stronger test once they have completed their training.